maailma/kansa/API.md

 ## Purchases

 ### `POST /api/kansa/purchase`
-- Parameters: `account`, `amount`, `email`, `token`, `new_members: [ { membership, email, legal_name, public_first_name, public_last_name, city, state, country, paper_pubs }, ... ]`,
+- Parameters: `account`, `amount`, `email`, `source`, `new_members: [ { membership, email, legal_name, public_first_name, public_last_name, city, state, country, paper_pubs }, ... ]`,
   `upgrades: [ { id, membership, paper_pubs }, ... ]`

-Using the `token` received from Stripe, make a charge of `amount` on the card (once verified against the server-side calculated sum from the items) and add the `new_members` to the database as well as applying the specified `upgrades`.
+Using the `source` (or token) object received from Stripe, make a charge of `amount` on the card (once verified against the server-side calculated sum from the items) and add the `new_members` to the database as well as applying the specified `upgrades`.
 For new members, generate a login key and include it in the welcome email sent to each address.
 Sends an info message to each new or upgraded member.

 #### Response
 ```